-• Coverage: WUFI Passive will estimate the available cooling coverage based on system entries.
+- Coverage: WUFI Passive will estimate the available cooling coverage based on system entries.
 If the cooling demand is not covered, this will appear as a warning under the 'Data state/results' box.
-If the cooling demand is not covered, capacity must be increased either by changing the numerical entries or adding an additional cooling system.

-Cooling via ventilation air:

-- Use this for cooling systems that cool incoming fresh air/outdoor air supply, inline with the ventilation, and are not using additional airflow to satisfy the cooling needs. - o Supply air cooling capacity: From manufacturer, based on available ventilation airflow and cooling coil. - Supply air cooling COP: Use EER/3.412
+If the cooling demand is not covered, capacity must be increased either by changing the numerical entries or adding an additional cooling system. - Cooling via ventilation air: - Use this for cooling systems that cool incoming fresh air/outdoor air supply, in-line with the ventilation, and are not using additional airflow to satisfy the cooling needs. - o Supply air cooling capacity: From manufacturer, based on available ventilation airflow and cooling coil. - o Supply air cooling COP: Use EER/3.412

-Recirculation Cooling:
+• Recirculation Cooling:

-- Use for heat pump systems that cool indoor, recirculated air. - a.
+- o Use for heat pump systems that cool indoor, recirculated air. - a.
 Recirculation air flow rate: Rated values provided by manufacturer, or estimate between 250-400 cfm/ton of cooling - b.
 Recirculation air cooling capacity: Rated value from manufacturer. - c.
 Recirculation Cooling COP: Use ((SEER + EER)/2) / 3.412. - i.
-If only EER is provided, SEER = $(1.12 \sqrt{1.2544 0.08 \times EER})$ / 0.04 - ii.
-For commercial cooling units, the cooling COP may be estimated using the IEER rating.
-Use (IEER/3.412 = COP) - iii.
+If only EER is provided, SEER = (1.12-\/(1.2544-0.08\EER)) / 0.04 - ii.
+For commercial cooling units, the cooling COP may be estimated using the iii.
 IEER = (0.02 \ A) + (0.617 \ B) + (0.238 \ C) + (0.125 \ D)